mshideler/Group2/Deliverable 2/README.md

 ![Combined Weather Output]()

 We anticipate using the combined data in our analysis of wine quality; however, the other two files may be of use as well.
+These files have been uploaded to a bucket at S3.